HoAnhKhoaVN/STR_Vietnam_Temple/README.md

 [Try Demo on our website](https://str-vietnam-temple.vercel.app)
 ## What's new
+- 11 November 2023 - Version 0.5
+    - New method to get correct background color and foreground color for image.
+    - Added support for predict all image in folder.

 - 27 September 2023 - Version 0.4
     - Rotate the text according to the rotation angle of the bbox.